hitblast/avro.py/README.md

 print(parsed_text)
 ```

-Also, you can reverse unicode Bengali to English text as well (new, doesn't contain phonetic rules)!
+Also, you can reverse unicode Bengali to English text as well (new, doesn't contain phonetic rules).

 ```python
 # Imports.